Please use the below filters to search through the various courses we offer:

 This informative course gives delegates an insight into British Horseracing.

 If you are aged 21 or over and wish to ride out in a racing yard this is the course for you!

 This is a half day course at The British Racing School

-This is 3 half days at the British Racing School
+This is a half days training at the British Racing School

 This course is aimed at racecourse groundstaff who may, during the course of a race meeting, have to deal with equine emergencies such as loose or injured horses.

 The British Racing School provide training for jockeys who hold their professional licence but have not yet ridden out their claim.

 The progress of a Conditional Jockey is monitored by the British Horseracing Authority.